Painting from plants and flowers

 - Apply skills in observational study using paint.

-- Use line, tone, and texture, as expressive and descriptive elements
+- Use colour, tone, and texture, as expressive and descriptive elements

 - Develop personal compositions and interpretations, using other artists as inspiration.